 Larry Lester Bieber, 86, Fairview, MT

-Funeral services for Larry Lester Bieber, 86, Fairview, MT, will be Wednesday Aug.
-23, 2023 at 10 a.m. at Trinity Lutheran Church, Sidney, MT, with Pastor John Baseley officiating.
-A luncheon will follow the service before Larry will be laid to rest at the Fairview Cemetery, Fairview, ND.
-Visitation was held Tuesday, Aug.
-22, 2023 from 10 a.m-5 p.m at Fulkerson-Stevenson Memorial Chapel, Sidney, MT.
-Fulkerson-Stevenson Funeral Home, Sidney, MT, is assisting the family.
+Funeral Services will be Wednesday August 23, 2023 at 10:00 A.M. at the Trinity Lutheran Church in Sidney, MT with Pastor John Baseley officiating.
+A luncheon will follow the service before Larry will be laid to rest at the Fairview Cemetery in Fairview, ND.
+Visitation will be Tuesday August 22, 2023 from 10:00 A.M until 5:00 P.M at the Fulkerson Stevenson Memorial Chapel in Sidney, MT.
+Fulkerson Stevenson Funeral Home of Sidney, MT is assisting the family.
 Remembrances, condolences, and pictures may be shared with the family at http://www.fulkersons.com.

-Larry Bieber passed away on Wednesday Aug.
-16, 2023 at the Sidney Health Center with family by his side.
+Larry Bieber, 86 passed away on Wednesday August 16, 2023 at the Sidney Health Center with family by his side.

-Larry Lester Bieber was born at home in Fairview, MT, on Dec.
-8, 1936, to George and Alvina (Klein) Bieber.
+Larry Lester Bieber was born at home in Fairview on December 8, 1936, to George and Alvina (Klein) Bieber.
 He and his four brothers were raised in Fairview.
-Larry attended Nohle and Central schools.
-At the age of 16 he left school to go to work.
+Larry attended Nohle and Central Schools.
+At the age of sixteen he left school to go to work.
 He completed an electrical course through a trade school in 1968.
 He also went on to get his GED in 1972.

-Larry married Carol Lueck from Sidney, MT, in May of 1957.
+Larry married Carol Lueck from Sidney in May of 1957.
 They were married for 53 years and raised three children.
 They were all members of St. John's Lutheran Church.
 Their family grew to include six grandchildren and five great-grandchildren.

 Through the years, Larry farmed, worked on the construction of the Nelson Memorial Bridge, and worked on the Badlands Highway.
 He also worked for the Knife River Coal Company.
 He worked with engineers, reading blueprints, and inspections on the construction of the MDU plant in Sidney.
 Larry also raised sheep for a time with his father-in-law.

-Larry served in the National Guard, on the Fairview City Council for four years, Fairview Fire Department for 13 years (three of those as Fire Chief from 1987-1990), and various other boards such as the airport board, Church council, and the Senior Housing Board.
+Larry served in the National Guard, on the Fairview City Council for four years, Fairview Fire Department for thirteen years (three of those as Fire Chief from 1987 to 1990), and various other boards such as the Airport Board, Church Council, and the Senior Housing Board.

 He was always ready to help anyone that needed it, whether it be an electrical issue, plumbing and heating, or a question about an old tractor – another one of his pastimes.
 He enjoyed restoring old tractors and going to tractor shows.
 For many years, he would take one of his old tractors to the fair.
 He was always tinkering with old machinery.
 He built a snow plow out of an old swather (which he still has) and named it the Whatchamacallit.
 He built a two-seater horseless carriage which many saw him puttsing around town in.